deannabosschert/deannabosschert/README.md

 ## Skills

+## Education

+## Certificates
+🦄 In june 2016, I've obtained my Cambridge Advanced English Certificate.

+## Experience
+🦄 Teaching assistant at a high school; one year in Tech-Science for Sophomores ('brugklassen' in Dutch) and a year of Computer Science for Seniors (eindexamenklassen).
+🦄 Internship at dnata in which I focused on frontend and developed an e-learning programme.
+🦄 Student assistent at the courses 'ISGA Project/Internetstandaarden' and 'Project Passie' in the first year, and 'Frontend Development' in the second year of Communication and Multimedia Design
+🦄 Lots of other student assistant work that's a bit irrelevant for now

+### Volunteering
+I've volunteered for De Duiventil as a bar team member for about 2 years.

+I also occasionally photographed at events for IAM Core (see [Flickr](https://www.flickr.com/people/169241155@N05/) for more) and generally liked to help out at events.

+#### IAM Core
+IAM Core study society deserves a special place on this resume; I've started out as a member of the 'study trip committee' in my first year, in which we organized a study trip to Lisbon.
+This was followed by a year in the 'game committee' in which we organized gaming nights.
+After these two years, I did another year as a board member and fulfilled the role of the Treasurer of the association.

 <!--
 **deannabosschert/deannabosschert** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.